Learn About the Strike Zone Change from the Guardians' Analytics Expert & Enjoy a Game!

-Join Harvard & MIT alumni at Progressive Field as Keith Woolner MIT '90, Principal Data Scientist for the Cleveland Guardians, updates us on the technology behind the strike zone change, why the changes were deemed necessary, & the impact of the new strike zone rules.
+Harvard & MIT alumni return to Progressive Field to hear from Keith Woolner MIT '90, Principal Data Scientist for the Guardians, whom we first met last spring.
+This year, Keith updates us on the technology behind the strike zone change, why the changes were deemed necessary, and the impact of the new strike zone rules.

 Date: